 The last precept is to abstain from using intoxicants that cause inattention.
 Quite a mouthful.
 The piece ‘that cause inattention’ is essential.
-This precept is specifically about abstaining from things that prevent or work against sati.
+This precept is specifically about abstaining from things that prevent or work against sati (mindfulness).
 Alcohol is the most commonly used of these substances.
 Alcohol divides the mind and makes sati and samādhi impossible.
 Whoever drinks alcohol irrevocably brings his mind into a state that is incompatible with the teachings of the Buddha.

 The main purpose of this precept is to prevent your mind from becoming so weakened and losing control that you will break the other precepts.
 If your mind is no longer able to guarantee sati, there is a great risk that sīla will fall apart as well.
 Just look at how much harmful behavior is caused by alcohol and similar substances and you will understand the importance of this precept.

 If you want to develop sīla down to the last detail, there are no exceptions.
 That is, not even that one glass of wine.
 The renunciation of this piece of Burgundian life-style is at the same time countering desire by not always doing what you feel like doing.
-If you do break this rule of life, at least don’t fool yourself with thoughts like ‘this should be possible’, don’t praise this kind of behaviour with the illusion that you are then a ‘free spirit’ or as bizarre proof that you are still a part of normal society.
+If you do break this rule of life, at least don’t fool yourself with thoughts like ‘this should be possible’, don’t praise this kind of behavior with the illusion that you are then a ‘free spirit’ or as bizarre proof that you are still a part of normal society.
 If you are unable to keep this precept then just accept that you still have too much desire to adhere to it.

 It is nice to look at the mental side of this precept as well.
 You could say that the mind can also become intoxicated without the use of external means.
-Think of a very stroing longing or a deep aversion to something.
+Think of a very strong longing or a deep aversion to something.
 If a very strong longing or aversion manifests itself in your mind you might as well lose internal peace and control.

 It will come as no surprise that the active side of this rule of life emphasizes sati even more.
 It is the development of sati that keeps our minds in balance.
 It is sati that is at the basis of all precepts just as the lack of sati is at the basis of breaking all precepts.